WA9ONY/Pico-RP2040/README2.md

 </p>

 [Tinkercad](https://www.tinkercad.com/) [Circuits](https://www.tinkercad.com/circuits) [community gallery](https://www.tinkercad.com/things?type=circuits).

+What is great
+    + Anduino microcontrollers is in the library.

+Limitations
+    + No transform in the library.
+    + No AC power sources.

 <A NAME="P86"></A>
 <HR>
 <P align="center"><A HREF="#P85">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="README.md#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#P87">--&gt;</A></P>